Instructions for how to print custom forms and which carriers submits customs electronically.

-If your carrier sends customs forms or commercial invoices to your ShipStation account for your international orders, you can then print them through ShipStation to include with the shipment.
+If your postage provider sends customs forms or commercial invoices to your ShipStation account for your international orders, you can then print them through ShipStation to include with the shipment.

 USPS prints customs declarations directly on the label.
 No additional customs forms are required with these shipments.

-ShipStation does electronically submit customs forms for UPS, FedEx, and DHL Express shipments.
-See the Electronically Submitted Customs Forms section below for more details.
+ShipStation does electronically submit customs forms for certain carriers, including FedEx, DHL Express, and UPS.
+FedEx and DHL Express occur automatically.
+For electronic submission with UPS shipments, you must first contact UPS to enable the EDI feature on your account.
+Review the Electronically Submitted Customs Forms section below for more details.

 There are a number of ways to preview and print customs forms or commercial invoices for shipments that have them.